codepks/LearningCPP/README.md

 bool b1 = 3; // convert int to bool------------------------shows warning
 bool b2 = 3.0; // convert double to bool------------------------shows warning
 ```

+NOTE : **Brace initilization** would not allow some of these conversion which are supported by copy inilization.